CabbageAdi/EzDatabase/README.md

 # How to use
 to get example usage and documentation, check out the [Docs](https://idoeverything.github.io/EzDatabase/)
 # Contributing and getting help
 This is still under heavy development, and there are likely many bugs.
-If you would like to contribute, feel free to open a pull request.
-If you have any questions, you can open a discussion or [Join our discord server](https://discord.gg/2ZhXXVJYhU)
+If you would like to contribute, feel free to open a [pull request](https://github.com/IDoEverything/EzDatabase/pulls).
+If you have any questions, you can [join our discord server](https://discord.gg/2ZhXXVJYhU) or [open a discussion](https://github.com/IDoEverything/EzDatabase/discussions)